ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Replication Manager User's Manual.md

 The major benefits of this tool are:

-1. Compatible with multiple versions of Altibase (Altibase 4.3.9 or higher).
+1. Compatible with multiple versions of Altibase.
-2. Check the status of replication objects and the relationships between them at a glance.
+1. Check the status of replication objects and the relationships between them at a glance.
 3. Manage replication objects with the click of a mouse.
 4. Check the properties of replication objects and related objects.
 5. Monitor replication pairs and analyze their status, almost intuitively.